XOPS

 • 1:48pm: Digital signage flips to shelter messaging in every configured language.
 Conference rooms and cafeteria displays update.
 Intercom plays the pre-recorded message.

 • 1:48:30pm: Evacuation manifest published to security desk and first-responder portal.
-Visitor reconciliation already done in the graph.
+The current Workplace Position already reconciles visitor records, badge activity, and occupancy signals.

 • 90 seconds, end to end.
 The post-incident review confirms procedure followed.
 Drills resume the next day.